npquintos/cpp_helper/README.md

 line select a function definition, press \<leader\>d to define this function in "MyClass.cpp" file.
 "MyClass.cpp" file is automatically created under the "src" directory with this action.
 It create a skeleton function, ready to be filled-up.

-  At this point, you have 3 panes open in vim: main.cpp, MyClass.h, and MyClass.cpp
+  At this point, you have 3 panes open in vim: main.cpp, MyClass.hpp, and MyClass.cpp

 To Summarize:
 1. Edit **main.cpp** (which should be inside the **src** directory) and add the entry **#include "MyClass.hpp"**